andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 17 (Tom Baker)</sub>

 Camp classic.
-I love Romana’s pink riding outfit and Graham Crowden’s hamminess, but there’s just not enough here to call it good.
-On the other hand, its ham is beloved by the fans and there are hysterical video parodies that you won’t fully appreciate without seeing the episode...
+I love Romana's pink riding outfit and Graham Crowden's hamminess, but there's just not enough here to call it good.
+On the other hand, its ham is beloved by the fans and there are hysterical video parodies that you won't fully appreciate without seeing the episode...

 Story 108; 4 episodes - The Horns of Nimon